mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 citadels are still being built with the goal of eradicating the disease suffered by the Erline and once completed will begin their patrol flights catapulting between stars.
-Never being designed to multiply systematically, the shipyard it built was not optimised for efficiency, taking decades to complete a new citadel.
+Never being designed to multiply systematically, the shipyard it built was not optimized for efficiency, taking decades to complete a new citadel.
 Due to their lack of a natural lifespan and careless respect for time, over the last millennia over 100 newer citadels have been built, the majority of which are still active.